 We can’t fully “rewild” America.
 We can’t erase all roads, shopping malls and cities.
 We can’t instantly end all pollution.
 But we can do so much better.
 At Environment America, we’re working to save America’s wildlife by protecting and expanding their habitats, and by strengthening the laws that keep them safe.
-Environment America is seeking a Wildlife Advocate to work with our staff of researchers, campaign staff and communications experts to defend and strengthen the Endangered Species Act, protect our pollinators, advocates for wildlife corridors and other important wildlife protections.
+Environment America is seeking a Wildlife Advocate to work with our staff of researchers, campaign staff and communications experts to defend and strengthen the Endangered Species Act, protect our pollinators, and advocate for wildlife corridors and other important wildlife protections.

 Environment America is a national network of 30 state environmental groups with one mission — to change our country and our world to be a greener, healthier place.
 With more than 2 million members and supporters spread across all 50 states, our staff have been working for nearly four decades to promote national, state and local policies that put the earth first.
 For example, we’ve won policies that have resulted in more solar and wind power in 25 states, passage of the 2020 Great America Outdoors Act, America’s most sweeping conservation law in decades, and better protections for our rivers, streams, lakes and drinking water.
 We run campaigns that not only raise awareness but win results on the national stage, in states and cities, on the ballot and in the courtroom.